Community Health Ambassadors

 Ambassadors are local people who, within their own community or organisation, and dependent on their availability and interest, can share information on NHS campaigns or health service developments.

-Recently our ambassadors distributed Stay Well This Winter leaflets, consultation information on Hemel Hempstead Urgent Treatment Centre and West Herts Medical Centre together with NHS 70 pledge cards to diverse networks such as healthy walking groups, dementia cafes, Christmas markets and nursery / play groups and through local radio.
+SInce the scheme started our ambassadors have distributed Stay Well This Winter leaflets, consultation information on Hemel Hempstead Urgent Treatment Centre and West Herts Medical Centre together with NHS 70 pledge cards to diverse networks such as healthy walking groups, dementia cafes, Christmas markets and nursery / play groups and through local radio.
+They also help to share invitations to meetings and events.

 Ambassadors also act as a way to feedback into the CCG’s commissioning plans.
 Our ambassadors represent and connect us with organisations such as Crossroads Care, support groups, Herts HealthWalks, Age UK Hertfordshire, community navigators, orthodontists, carers hubs, home care provider, Guidepost Trust and patient groups.
 The connection is then broadened through their clients, service users and networks.